kyma-project/website/content/blog-posts/2022-11-18-istio-xff-support/index.md

 kubectl rollout restart deployment istio-ingressgateway -n istio-system
 ```

-4. Expose and secure the `httpbin` workload as described in our [Expose and secure a workload with Istio](https://kyma-project.io/docs/kyma/latest/03-tutorials/00-api-exposure/apix-07-expose-and-secure-workload-istio/) developer tutorial.
+4. Expose and secure the `httpbin` workload as described in the [Expose and secure a workload with Istio developer tutorial](https://kyma-project.io/docs/kyma/latest/03-tutorials/00-api-exposure/apix-07-expose-and-secure-workload-istio/).

 5. Run the following curl command to simulate a request with proxy addresses in the XFF header: